HOA Homeowners' Rights Task Force

 The Task Force Again

-by gvito, 3 months ago
+by gvito, about 2 years ago

 I have continued to watch the HOA Task Force meetings but see so much talk and so little understanding.
 My impression in that the group cannot even agree on the most obvious facts.